benjavalero/replacer/technical-design.md

 On the other hand, all packages are annotated with Spring annotation `@NonNullApi` which forces all method parameters and return values to be non-null.
 When some parameter or return value is nullable, it will be annotated explicitly.

+Input DTOs are annotated with `@Data` and `@NoArgsConstructor` so they can be mapped by Jackson library.
+Non-null input fields will be annotated with `javax.validation.NotNull`.
+Request bodies (and nested DTOs) will be annotated with `@Valid`.

+Output DTOs are annotated with `@Value` and optionally with `@Builder` for simplicity in case they contain lots of fields.
+Non-null output fields will be annotated with `org.springframework.lang.NonNull`.

+In case a DTO is used for input and output, we will annotate it with a mix of the annotations above.

 ### Immutability

 In backend most domain objects are defined as immutables, with Lombok annotations, except the ones used as Spring request parameters.